 Heat Geek: Additionally what's going to be helping, as Richard mentioned earlier on, is that at the moment gas is levied quite a lot.
 Because there are no environmental taxes on gas due to historically being relatively green and actually quite low carbon footprint compared to electricity.

-So I think combi's are definitely going to be a thing in the past.
+So I think combis are definitely going to be a thing of the past.
 Water storage at home is going to have to come back, but it's going to be cheaper than gas because your cylinder is a battery.
-Octopus I know are looking at this, British Gas are looking at this, so this is a way for them really to get very low domestic water costs.
+Octopus I know is looking at this, British Gas is looking at this, so this is a way for them really to get very low domestic water costs.

-So this again, I've spoken to Westminster about this very subject and they do see that as a way, again as a bit of a carrot and stick, of changing your council tax to have a reflection of your epc status.
-The hope here is that actually the incentive becomes reducing your energy at home making your house more energy efficient which means you save every year on your council tax.
+So again, I've spoken to Westminster about this very subject and they do see that as a way, again as a bit of a carrot and stick, of changing your council tax to have a reflection of your EPC status.
+The hope here is that actually, the incentive becomes reducing your energy at home making your house more energy-efficient which means you save every year on your council tax.

 Heat Geek: Just a quick note on something Richard mentioned.
 Load shifting there is when the electrical grid has too much power being fed into it (because there's lots of wind and solar or whatever at the time) and not enough people drawing.
-So they'll give you cheap rate electricity rather than just dumping it into the ground (because that's what they will do with electricity if they can't shift it, they can't overload the grid so they have to dump it to the ground) so they'll give you cheaper electricity to charge up your hot water tank to increase the temperature in your home etc.
+So they'll give you a cheap rate of electricity rather than just dumping it into the ground (because that's what they will do with electricity if they can't shift it, they can't overload the grid, so they have to dump it into the ground) so they'll give you cheaper electricity to charge up your hot water tank to increase the temperature in your home, etc.

-Richard: I think the good news is that Ofgem are looking after it and they've got a really good pedigree of grants now.
+Richard: I think the good news is that Ofgem is looking after it, and they've got a really good pedigree of grants now.
 Whereas the green homes grant scheme was passed to ‘some minister's wife’ and paid a lot of money to put in an awful system that didn't work from day one.

-Ofgems consultation, i've got to say, has been excellent.
-They do really get involved, listen to feedback and have taken it on board.
+Ofgem's consultation, I've got to say, has been excellent.
+They do really get involved, listen to feedback, and take it on board.
 I think they want it to be as seamless and smooth for the consumers as possible.